replicate/cog/docs/getting-started.md

 The Docker image is now accessible to anyone or any system that has access to this Docker registry.

 > **Note**
 > Model repos often contain large data files, like weights and checkpoints.
-If you put these files in their own subdirectory, Cog can copy these files into a separate Docker layer, which reduces the time needed to rebuild after making changes to code.
+If you put these files in their own subdirectory and run `cog build` with the `--separate-weights` flag, Cog will copy these files into a separate Docker layer, which reduces the time needed to rebuild after making changes to code.
 >
 > ```shell
 > # ✅ Yes